 So you’ve found your dream home.
 You’re ready to make an offer.
 But what is a fair price?
 Will there be competing offers?
 You don’t want to lose this house, yet you also don’t want to pay too much on monthly mortgage payments.
 Buying a home is one of the most exciting times in your life, but it can also be incredibly stressful.
-How do you know what price to put on that offer sheet?
-Read on below for answers, and if you want another ally in your corner in your home buying process, head to SmartAsset’s matching tool to get paired with a financial professional.
+There are three things to consider if you’re debating how much your offer should be.
+You can also work with a financial advisor to prepare your finances and make sure you’re offering a price you can afford.

 On the other hand, houses could go into contract within a week or two of being listed.
 At the same time, you may not see a lot of similar homes.
 When this happens, the market is a seller’s market.
 In that case, you will likely need to offer at least the listing price.
 Your realtor is a good first source for getting a feel for the local market.
 But when you look at homes, you will also get a good feel for these factors yourself.

-2. How Long has Home Been on the Market?
+2. How Long has the Home Been on the Market?

 Now that you know the market conditions, check out the length of time the property has been up for sale.
 That answer will give you a clue as to whether the seller has fairly or unfairly priced the home.
 Let’s say the average home takes a month to go into contract, but the home in question has been on the market for two months.
 That might tell you that the seller has priced the home too high.

 You may be able to get it with a low offer.
 However, this could also indicate tepid motivation from the seller.
 A brand-new listing with a favorable price will likely need a full-priced offer right away.